John O'Farrell (author): Politics

 For many years O'Farrell has been a member of the Labour Party.
 He stood as a paper candidate for Labour in his home town of Maidenhead (the constituency of now former prime minister Theresa May) during the 2001 general election, which was the subject of the BBC documentary Losing My Maidenhead.
 During the 2005 general election his comic emails to Labour members raised hundreds of thousands of pounds for the party's election campaign.
 In April 2007, he conducted the first ever interview of a serving prime minister on the internet when he spoke to Tony Blair.
 He has written jokes for prime ministers Blair and Gordon Brown, as well as other senior Labour figures.

 He successfully campaigned for a new state secondary school to be opened in Lambeth, the Lambeth Academy, and became the chair of governors from its opening in 2004 until 2012.
 He also sat on the board of the United Learning Trust, and is an outspoken supporter of state education.
 In September 2012, he became Writer in Residence at Burlington Danes Academy in northwest London through the literacy charity First Story.

 In February 2013, O'Farrell was selected as the Labour candidate in the Eastleigh by-election which was caused by the resignation of Chris Huhne.
 He became the target of a campaign by the Daily Mail and other Conservative-supporting newspapers who used extracts or jokes from O'Farrell's books to claim that he was unsuitable for office, as David Cameron attempted to embarrass the Labour leader Ed Miliband by reading out extracts of Things Can Only Get Better during Prime Minister's Question Time.
 O'Farrell slightly increased Labour's share of the vote, but finished fourth.
 He announced that he was not intending to stand for Parliament in 2015.
 On the death of Margaret Thatcher, O'Farrell led calls for Labour supporters to put their hatred behind them, and to donate to those who suffered under her rule.
 His political and education campaigns are chronicled in his memoir Things Can Only Get Worse.

 Personal life

 O'Farrell is married with two grown-up children, who both attended Lambeth Academy.
 He and his family live in Clapham in South London and holiday in West Cork.
 He holds British and Irish passports.
 O'Farrell met his wife Jackie when she worked in BBC Radio Comedy.
 She was the production assistant who had to sit on stage beside Humphrey Lyttelton during I'm Sorry I Haven't a Clue, and O'Farrell joked "I married the lovely Samantha!"
-He does much of his writing at the London Library.
+He does much of his writing at the London Library and is an official ambassador for the library.

 He supports Fulham F.C. and revealed in the club fanzine that the characters in each of his novels are named after players from a particular Fulham team.